Taro: Description

 Colocasia esculenta is a perennial, tropical plant primarily grown as a root vegetable for its edible, starchy corm.
 The plant has rhizomes of different shapes and sizes.
 Leaves are up to 40 x 25 cm and sprout from the rhizome.
 They are dark green above and light green beneath.
 They are triangular-ovate, sub-rounded and mucronate at the apex, with the tip of the basal lobes rounded or sub-rounded.
 The petiole is .8-1.2 m high.
 The path can be up to 25 cm long.
 The spadix is about three fifths as long as the spathe, with flowering parts up to 8 mm in diameter.
 The female portion is at the fertile ovaries intermixed with sterile white ones.
 Neuters grow above the females, and are rhomboid or irregular orium lobed, with six or eight cells.
 The appendage is shorter than the male portion.

+Similar species

+Taro is among the most widely grown species in the group of tropical perennial plants that are colloquially referred to as "elephant ears", when grown as ornamental plants.
+Other plants with the same nickname include certain species of related aroids possessing large, heart-shaped leaves, usually within such genera as Alocasia, Caladium, Monstera, Philodendron, Syngonium, Thaumatophyllum, and Xanthosoma.